-Installation of a structure on the public right-of-way requires a Structure in Right-of-Way (ROW) permit to be obtained through the City of Dallas Engineering Department.
+Installation of a structure on the public right-of-way requires an Encroachment Permit to be obtained through the City of Dallas Engineering Department.
 Obtaining a permit may require the property owner to provide notice to the utilities using the ROW and to sign and record an agreement at the Polk County Clerk's office agreeing to remove the structure at the property owner's expense when access needs to be obtained in the ROW.